Walking Doggies is supported by its audience. When you purchase through links on our site we may earn an affiliate commission. Learn more

 How to Pay for Emergency Pet Care – There are a number of ways to pay for emergency pet care including personal loans, credit cards, welfare organizations, and veterinary schools.

-North Shore Animal League America – This wonderful program will help senior citizen find the perfect senior dog, and offers qualifying seniors benefits to help them care for their new buddy.
+North Shore Animal League America – This wonderful program will help you find the perfect dog, and offers qualifying seniors benefits to help them care for their new buddy.

 Old Friends Senior Dog Sanctuary – An amazing group of people who have created a Forever Foster Home network that provides senior dogs loving home settings for the remainder of their lives.